shubhamwagh/LeetSyncMaster/README.md

 ## Features

-- Fully automated collection of all your latest accepted submissions with minimal effort setup
+- Fully automated collection of all your latest accepted submissions with minimal effort setup (currently only supports Python3, C++, MySQL and Bash)
 - Single commit for each submission stamped with the original submission date for building rich and accurate contributions graph
 - Automated git pushes to the remote repository with every action triggers
 - Auto-generate README.md based on retrieved submissions